XeduR/Solar2D-Projects/Game Jam Template/assets/audio/README.md

 This folder will contain all audio files.

-*This file will be removed on build.*
+*This file will be excluded from builds.*